stappersg/vBook/src/start/configuration/configuration.md

 # Step-by-step tutorial

-In this tutorial we will follow Doe's family.
-John, Jane and their child Jimmy and Jenny want to self-host their mailboxes.
+In this tutorial we suppose that Doe's family (John, Jane and their children Jimmy and Jenny) wants to self-host their mailboxes.

 ## Context